 ======================================================================

-The Journal accepts manuscripts only through the online submission system, easy to use and easy to track, thus the submission will be done rather faster by electronically submission.
-Once you submit an article, it will be forwarded to one of the editors and afterwards to at least two peer-reviewers.
-At once after submission, the author will be notified of the both submission process via the email and the follow-up ID code.
+The Journal accepts manuscripts only through the online submission system, easy to use and easy to track, thus the submission will be done rather faster by electronic submission.
+Once you submit an article, it will be forwarded to one of the editors and afterward to at least two peer-reviewers.
+At once after submission, the author will be notified of the both submission process via email and the follow-up ID code.
 It is recommended to save the sent ID code for all the next correspondence regarding each article, separately.

 ======================================================================

 All peer review processes must be transparently described and well managed.
-Journals should provide training for editors and reviewers and have policies on diverse aspects of peer review, especially with respect to adoption of appropriate models of review and processes for handling conflicts of interest, appeals and disputes that may arise in peer review.
+Journals should provide training for editors and reviewers and have policies on diverse aspects of peer review, especially with respect to the adoption of appropriate models of review and processes for handling conflicts of interest, appeals, and disputes that may arise in peer review.

 Find out more: publicationethics.org/peerreview